thomasoa/thomasoa.github.io/README.md

-# Github-related files related to Thomas's Briddge Fantasia.
+# Github-related files related to Thomas's Bridge Fantasia.

 ## Generated articles
 Most of the articles on the site are generated from XML using the code in